-4.2.3 Delay or Interruption to the Innings of the Team Batting Second completed prior to the scheduled or re-scheduled time for the interval between innings, the reduction of overs will not commence until, in the case of a delay, an amount of time equivalent to that which the first innings finished early has elapsed, or in the case of an interruption, an amount of time equivalent to that by which the second innings started early has elapsed.
-Note also that 3.1.2 makes provision for the scheduled close of play on the final day of the game to be pushed back to 7.30pm before overs are deducted for time lost.
-A re-scheduled cessation time should be re-calculated for the second innings.
+4.2.3 Delay or interruption to the Innings of the Team Batting Second

+If there is a delay or interruption to the innings of the team batting second, the overs shall be reduced at a rate of one over for every full 4.2 minutes lost, except that when the innings of the team batting first has been completed prior to the scheduled or re-scheduled time for the interval between innings, the reduction of overs will not commence until, in the case of a delay, an amount of time equivalent to that which the first innings finished early has elapsed, or in the case of an interruption, an amount of time equivalent to that by which the second innings started early has elapsed.

+Note also that 3.1.2 makes provision for the scheduled close of play on the final day of the game to be pushed back to 7.45pm before overs are deducted for time lost.

+A re-scheduled cessation time should be re-calculated for the second innings..